RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 pipelines to periodically update dependencies and development tools, and automatically maintain the health of the software and its development environment {cite}`SoftEngForCompSci`.
+Furthermore, providing a ready-to-use development environment tailored to project needs can greatly lower the entry barrier for future maintainers and external collaborators, fostering the long-term sustainability of FOSS.

 :::{admonition} |{{ ccc.name}}|'s Solution